mahmoudnewer/LuftBornTask/README.md

 ## 💡 Notes

-- Ensure both frontend and backend run on HTTPS.
+- Ensure both frontend and backend run on HTTPS and on Microsot edge to avoid any configuration issues.
 - CORS is enabled to allow Angular frontend to call the backend.
 - Protect routes using `AuthGuard` on the frontend and `[Authorize]` on the backend.